Do you have a clear understanding of the hybrid cloud? If you don’t, it’s not surprising.

 To expand on that a bit, we can say that the hybrid cloud refers to a cloud environment made up of a mixture of on-premises private cloud resources combined with third-party public cloud resources that use some kind of orchestration between them.
 The advantage of the hybrid cloud model is that it allows workloads and data to move between private and public clouds in a flexible way as demands, needs, and costs change, giving businesses greater flexibility and more options for data deployment and use.

-In other words, if you have some IT resources in-house that you are replicating or augmenting with an external vendor, congrats, you have a hybrid cloud!
+In other words, if you have some IT resources in-house that you are replicating or augmenting with an external vendor, congratulations, you have a hybrid cloud!

 Private Cloud vs. Public Cloud

 The cloud is really just a collection of purpose built servers.
 In a private cloud, the servers are dedicated to a single tenant or a group of related tenants.
 In a public cloud, the servers are shared between multiple unrelated tenants (customers).
-A public cloud is off-site, while a private cloud can be on-site or off-site — or on-prem or off-prem.
+A public cloud is off-site, while a private cloud can be on-site or off-site — or, in common IT parlance, on-prem or off-prem.

 As an example, let’s look at a hybrid cloud meant for data storage, a hybrid data cloud.
 A company might set up a rule that says all accounting files that have not been touched in the last year are automatically moved off-prem to cloud storage to save cost and reduce the amount of storage needed on-site.
 The files are still available; they are just no longer stored on your local systems.
 The rules can be defined to fit an organization’s workflow and data retention policies.